metaopt/torchopt/README.md

 **TorchOpt** is an efficient library for differentiable optimization built upon [PyTorch](https://pytorch.org).
 TorchOpt is:

 - **Comprehensive**: TorchOpt provides three differentiation mode - explicit differentiation, implicit differentiation and zero-order differentiation for handling different differenable optimization situations.
-- **Flexible**: TorchOpt provides both functional and OOP API for user different preferences.
+- **Flexible**: TorchOpt provides both functional and objective-oriented API for user different preferences.
 Users can implement differentiable optimization in JAX-like or PyTorch-like style.
 - **Efficient**: TorchOpt provides (1) CPU/GPU acceleration differentiable optimizer (2) RPC-based distributed training framework (3) Tree Operation parallelism, to largely increase the training efficiency for bi-level optimization problem.

 Beyond differentiable optimization, torchopt can also be regarded as a functional optimizer which enables [JAX-like](https://github.com/google/jax) composable functional optimizer for PyTorch.
 With TorchOpt, one can easily conduct neural network optimization in PyTorch with functional style optimizer, similar to  [Optax](https://github.com/deepmind/optax) in JAX.